War Service Stories

 Reveille is at six and stand to at eight in the morning.
 We then work through with the necessary break for lunch until five when we stand down for the day.
 From then we are free to do as we wish on the station until tattoo.

-This, of course is a rather large R.A.A.F unit and has the largest W.A.A.A.F establishment in Australia, so the appointments present are very reasonable.
+This, of course is a rather large R.A.A.F unit and has the largest W.A.A.A.F establishment in Australia, so that the appointments present are very reasonable.
 Pictures are available every evening for the huge sum of sixpence and although rather old, always are entertaining.
 Dances are held twice a week and two canteens are open every night run by voluntary workers.

 I think the only things I do not like about the life are the injections and at the moment I am in hospital as the result of same.
 The trouble is that we seem to get them all at once.
 Last Monday I received tetanus and typhoid needles which made me feel quite ill and extremely depressed for a day or two and not many days after that was given another tetanus and a vaccination from which I am suffering at the moment, along with a sprained ankle.
 However all being well I should be out tomorrow or hope so.